Toyota Yaris Cross review - Interior, design and technology

 The Yaris Cross offers good levels of standard kit, but the cabin feels a little cheap in places

-The Yaris Cross sits on the same TNGA-B platform as its supermini sibling, although the ride height has been increased by 30mm.
+The Toyota Yaris Cross sits on the same TNGA-B platform as the latest Yaris supermini, but being a small SUV it obviously rides higher, has more ground clearance and a more rugged look.
 The black plastic cladding around the wheel arches adds a little extra flavour to its chunky, cross-country credentials, while stylish aluminium roof rails are standard on all but the entry Icon model.
 You can also specify a black roof in combination with certain body colours to add a little extra personalisation.

 Sat-nav, stereo and infotainment

-The display has crystal-clear graphics and is a lot more responsive than previous Toyota media set-ups.
+Regardless, the central touchscreen in the Yaris Cross is relatively sharp, has clear graphics and is a lot more responsive than previous Toyota media set-ups.
 There are four physical buttons along the left-hand side that make it easy to navigate between the home screen and your smartphone connection, while the other two are for volume control.

-Interestingly, if you add the £750 City Pack with 360-degree cameras, park assist and WiFi to higher-spec trims, the nine-inch screen is replaced by the smaller eight-inch Toyota Touch set-up that comes as standard on the Design model.
+Interestingly, if you add the £750 City Pack with 360-degree cameras, park assist and WiFi to higher-spec trims, the nine-inch screen is replaced by the smaller eight-inch display from the base model.

 In this review